Health Security Commission Act

 (B) PURPOSE—This law is enacted to protect the health, safety and welfare of [state/city] residents.

 SECTION 3.
-STUDY TO ASSESS THE FEDERAL REPEAL OF THE AFFORDABLE CARE ACT
+STUDY TO ASSESS THE HEALTHCARE MARKETPLACE AND MAKE RECOMMENDATIONS

 (A) ESTABLISHMENT OF COMMISSION

-- There is established a Health Care for All Assessment Commission.
+- There is established a Health Security Commission.

 - The commission shall consist of 11 members as follows: